nezaboodka/reactronic/README.md

   - `AsyncCalls.Relayed` - cancel and supresede the existing concurrent call;
   - `AsyncCalls.Multiple` - multiple simultaneous calls are allowed.

-**Monitor** option is an object holding the status of running functions, which it is attached to.
+**Monitor** option is an object that holds the status of running functions, which it is attached to.
 A single monitor object can be shared between multiple transaction and cache functions, thus maintaining consolidated busy/idle status for all of them.

 ## Notes